nickve28/clashofclansbot/README.md

   - Reserves the target on clashcaller
   - Case insensitive
   - Example: !reserve 1 Nick
+- !overview
+  - Shows the overview of the war, showing the best attack registered per target
+  - Example: !overview
+- !overview NAME
+  - Shows the overview of attacks made by this player
+  - Example: !overview nick
+- !unreserve TARGET NAME
+  - Removes a reservation on a target
+  - Example: !unreserve 3 nick
 - !attack TARGET PLAYERNAME STARS
   - Sets the stars of the attack
   - Only works if the attack is reserved beforehand